aisthesis/mongo-ssl/README.md

     $ openssl genrsa -out client.key 2048
     $ openssl req -key client.key -new -out client.req

+When prompted for information, be sure to enter exactly what you entered for the server except for the `Common Name` field, which cannot be the same for client and server.
+For the client, you can enter `client.com`, for example.

     $ openssl x509 -req -in client.req -CA ca.pem -CAkey privkey.pem -CAserial file.srl -out client.crt -days 3650
     $ cat client.key client.crt > client.pem